griptape-ai/griptape-trade-school/docs/courses/structures-calling-structures/02_concepts.md

 ### How It Works:

 You set up a structure as a function in python that returns the structure.
 Then, you give the structure to either the `LocalStructureRunDriver` or `GriptapeCloudStructureRunDriver`.
-Then use the `StructureRunClient` or `StructureRunTask` to execute it.
+Then use the `StructureRunTool` or `StructureRunTask` to execute it.

 Here’s a simple example of an Agent that has a ruleset to analyze a sentence to see if its got proper grammar.
-We’ll create a `LocalStructureRunDriver` for it, give that to the `StructureRunClient`, and pass that as a tool to another agent.
+We’ll create a `LocalStructureRunDriver` for it, give that to the `StructureRunTool`, and pass that as a tool to another agent.
 Don’t worry about copying this example directly, just read through it and see if it makes sense.

 ```python
 --8<-- "docs/courses/structures-calling-structures/assets/code_reviews/02/how_it_works.py"